 facebook

-Mesenchymal Stromal Cells (MSCs), also known as multipotent stromal cells, are a type of cell found in a variety of tissues, including bone marrow, fat, gums, peripheral blood, as well as the placenta and umbilical cord.
+Mesenchymal stromal cells (MSCs), also known as multipotent stromal cells, are a type of cell found in a variety of tissues, including bone marrow, fat, gums, peripheral blood, as well as the placenta and umbilical cord.
 They are commonly referred to as “stromal” because they reside in the supportive network of tissues, providing structure and support to other cells.
 However, their role extends beyond mere support.

 Dividing mesenchymal stromal cells from bone marrow.